State-College-Plone/WebServerAuth/README.txt

 Version History

+    ' ' unreleased -- ' '

+               * Added even more instructions on setting up a secure Zope instance to the readme.

     ' ' 1.0 -- Polished the readme a bit.
 No code changes since 1.0b1.

     ' ' 1.0b1 -- First beta.
 No known bugs.